Vancouver Whitecaps FC: History

+The 2025 Canadian Championship Final was held on October 1, 2025, at BC Place in Vancouver, where Vancouver Whitecaps FC defeated Vancouver FC 4–2 to claim their fourth consecutive Voyageurs Cup, the longest championship streak in the tournament's modern era.
+Midfielder Ali Ahmed was named tournament MVP after scoring twice in the final, while Thomas Müller added a goal and an assist, marking the 300th goal of his career and the 35th trophy of his career, making him the most decorated German footballer of all time.
+Team captain Ryan Gauld, returning from a seven-month injury absence, sealed the victory with the Whitecaps' fourth goal.
+Despite goals from Thierno Bah and Nicolás Mezquida for Vancouver FC, the Whitecaps dominated possession and outshot their Canadian Premier League opponents 20–4.

 Colours and badge

 On June 8, 2010, it was officially announced the club would continue using the "Whitecaps" name, but with a redesigned logo.
 The name alludes to the geographic features surrounding the city: snow-capped mountains to the north and the Pacific Ocean's white-capped waves to the west.

 The official club colours include navy blue ("deep sea"), white, and light blue ("Whitecaps blue").
 The "deep sea" blue represents the maritime landscape of the Vancouver area and the "Whitecaps blue" indicates the reflection of the North Shore Mountains in the Pacific Ocean.
 The lighter shade of blue also alludes to the primary colour of the original Whitecaps, winners of Soccer Bowl 1979.
 The silver outline pays homage to the team's championship victories since 1974.

 On June 10, 2010, the Whitecaps strip package was unveiled with Bell Canada serving as the inaugural jersey sponsor.
 The home shirt is white with horizontal, navy blue pinstripes; the stripes broaden slightly from bottom to top.
 The secondary shirt is deep blue with an embossed, interlocking diamond pattern which is also deep blue and is reflective in the light.

 On June 14, 2012, the Whitecaps unveiled a third kit.
 The third kit is predominantly "arbutus brown", with sky blue accents, which reflects the unique land full of deep roots and the high-reaching arms of the temperate rainforests of British Columbia.

 In 2019 they used a redesigned version of their 1979 kit as a 40th anniversary tribute to the team winning the 1979 NASL Soccer Bowl.

+In 2023, the club unveiled the Bloodlines Jersey, highlighting "[the] powerful thread that connects us all".
+This highlighted a partnership with Telus to support Canadian Blood Services, including active community figures and blood donors such as Joban Bal among others involved in Canadian blood donation efforts.

+In 2024, they released The 50 Jersey, on the club's 50th anniversary.
+This honoured the club's status as the longest running professional soccer club in Canada and the United States, creating a modern twist on the original crest during the inaugural season in 1974.